 What is the Difference Between a Commercial-Grade Display and a Consumer TV?

-To decide on whether you want to buy a commercial-grade display or consumer display TV, you need to know what the differences are between the two.
+To decide on whether you want to buy a commercial display or a consumer display TV, you need to know what the differences are between the two.
 Some differences include application, panel performance, the warranty available, and more.
 We’ll review these differences now.

 A consumer TV often has more aesthetic styles and changes more frequently to meet various consumer tastes.
-A TV is designed to be viewed several hours a day based on domestic use for leisure and entertainment.
+A TV is designed to be viewed several hours daily based on domestic leisure and entertainment use.
 So, from the beginning of the product design, including panel selection, connectivity, etc, this type of display is designed perfectly for staying in and watching a movie with your family or friends.

 On the other hand, a commercial-grade display has a more symmetrical style and is often without a brand logo.
 A commercial display is designed to be viewed 16 to 24 hours a day in a public place.
 This public space can be either an indoor or outdoor environment.
 It’s important to note this, since not all commercial display screen buyers know that these commercial-grade displays can be used outdoors.

 Because of the usage difference covered in the last section, the panel performance is different from commercial displays to consumer TVs.
 It’s specially designed to last longer and be easier to see from different angles.
 Let’s review these differences now.

 - Operation Time

 Commercial displays have built-in thermal sensors which means you can use them for longer periods of time.
 Additionally, they have a longer panel operation time, which can range from 16/7 to 24/7.
 If you are looking to install a TV in an airport concourse area, this is the perfect screen for giving flyers the information they need to catch their flight.

 A commercial-grade display is almost 500 to 5,000 nits.
 This is the case for both indoor and outdoor applications.
 Depending on how many nits you need, there are many high-nit options available in the digital signage market.